-I’ve always loved the Fender Hot Rod Series.
-I’ve owed a few of them, and they’re great amps, especially for the money.
-The Blues Junior is the one of the littlest Hot Rods, next to the ultra-Spartan Pro Junior, and probably my favorite of the group.
+I’ve owned a few Fender Hot Rods in my day, and they’re great amps, especially for the money. is one of the littlest Hot Rods, next to the ultra-Spartan Pro Junior, and probably my favorite of the group.
 It has become somewhat of a legend in the guitar world, and for good reason.
+The Blues Junior

 The Blues Junior is a single-channel, 15-watt tube amp with some very basic but effective controls: Volume, Treble, Bass, Middle, Master Volume, Reverb and a Fat switch to thicken up your sound.
 The Reverb is spring reverb, which I prefer.